 When do you start thinking about breastfeeding?

-For many women, this begins halfway through pregnancy.
-This is a good time: you don't have to make any decisions yet, but you can quietly delve into what breastfeeding entails and what might be involved, such as pumping or combining it with work.
+For many women, this begins somewhere in the middle of pregnancy.
+This is a good time: you don't have to decide anything yet, but you can quietly delve into what breastfeeding entails and what might be involved, such as pumping or combining it with work.

 What do you need if you want to breastfeed?

-Fundamentally, you need little: your body and your baby.
-In practice, many mothers experience extra comfort from aids such as a good bra, nursing pads, or (later) a breast pump.
-Don't see these as 'must-haves,' but as support when it's helpful.
+Basically, you don't need much: your body and your baby.
+In practice, many mothers experience extra comfort from aids such as a good bra, nursing pads or (later) a breast pump.
+Don't see this as a 'must', but as support when it's helpful.

 Difference between a maternity bra and a nursing bra

-A maternity bra offers support during pregnancy, while a nursing bra is specially designed for easy latching or pumping.
+A maternity bra offers support during pregnancy, while a nursing bra is specifically designed for easy latching or pumping.
 Some bras combine both functions, which can be useful around the time of delivery.

 What happens to your breasts during pregnancy?

-Your breasts prepare for milk production early on.
+Your breasts start preparing for milk production early on.
 They can become more sensitive, grow, and feel heavier.
 A well-fitting bra is not a luxury then, but helps prevent discomfort.

 If you want to breastfeed, it's nice to keep that in mind when packing your hospital bag.
 Think of comfortable clothing, a nursing bra, and possibly accessories that provide peace of mind in the first few days.